Sports Association Permitted to Publish Player Suspensions Online

 The interpretation or publication of a list of names is in principle subject to the scope of protection of the fundamental right of freedom of opinion.
 According to the established case law of the Federal Constitutional Court, the admissibility of a statement in the conflict between freedom of opinion and the general right of personality depends essentially on whether it is a value judgment or a factual assertion.
 In the present case, it was a question of a factual assertion corresponding to the truth.
 As a rule, however, true statements must be accepted, even if they are detrimental to the person concerned.
 It is obvious that the sanctions imposed by the disciplinary committee affect not only the persons concerned and their respective clubs, but also other clubs and those involved in the game in the leagues, and that they must therefore be given the opportunity to find out about current suspensions.
 A publication on the homepage is the most practical way to inform about the current suspensions.
 It was not recognizable that the publication had been suitable for causing the plaintiff considerable damage to his personality, since such a publication - unlike reporting in the press or even on television - did not have a particularly broad effect.
 In fact, only those persons received information about the plaintiff who became active on their own initiative, called up the website and "clicked through" via several links to the match suspensions.
 The fact that the entry about the plaintiff also appears when his name is entered in an Internet search engine does not make publication on the website unlawful.
 In addition, it was in principle just as permissible to obtain information about a third party as to provide information about a third party.
 The fact that search engines facilitate the procurement of such information does not change this.
 The possibility of such a search is not associated with any public stigmatization or pillorying effect.

-Judgment of the Karlsruhe Higher Regional Court of 30.01.2009 - 14 U 131/08 -
+Judgment of the Higher Regional Court of Karlsruhe of January 30, 2009 – 14 U 131/08 –

-Source: Press release of the OLG Karlsruhe of 30.01.09
+Source: Press release of the OLG Karlsruhe of Jan 30, 2009

-Attorney at Law Michael Ullrich, LL.M. ( Information Law)
+Attorney-at-law Michael Ullrich, LL.M.
+(Information Law)

 E-mail: m.ullrich@goldberg.de